fucklogan/litepaper/README.md

 The Dev wallet will hold 10% for things like airdrops, and as a general Emergency fund.

+## Automatic LP

+Every trade contributes towards automatically generating liquidity that goes into multiple pools used by exchanges.

+## RFI Static Rewards

+Holders earn passive rewards through static reflection as they watch their balance of FUCKLOGANs grow indefinitely.

 ## Fair Launch \ Sale \ Anti-Rug Pull